Brighton: Homelessness

 Although deprivation in Brighton is distributed across the city, it is more concentrated in some areas.
 The highest concentration is in the Whitehawk, Moulsecoomb, and Hollingbury areas but is also found around the St. James's Street and Eastern Road areas.
 A 2015 government statistic showed that the area around Brighton's Palace Pier roundabout and to the east towards St James's Street in Kemptown is the seventh-worst living environment in England.
 On 19 January 2017, Brighton council announced they were looking at certain initiatives to try to alleviate some of the increasing homelessness seen on Brighton's streets and were hoping to open the first in-house temporary housing for homeless people in the city.

 Homelessness figures released by Crisis in December 2018 reported a record high in the UK, with figures in Sussex, including Brighton and Hove, reported as being "high".

 At a meeting of the full B&H Council on 25 March 2021, Brighton and Hove became the first UK City to adopt the Homeless Bill of Rights.

 The bill was passed by 31 votes to 11, with 7 abstentions.

+In 2025, analysis by Shelter indicated that there were 3,580 people experiencing homelessness at the end of June 2024 in Brighton & Hove.
+Most (3,528) were living in temporary accommodation and a further 52 were sleeping rough.
+There were 1,411 homeless children aged 0-17 in the city, almost 40% of the total homeless population.